martinResearch/DEODR/readme.md

 # Equations

 This code implements the core of the differentiable renderer described in [1,2] and has been mostly written in 2008-2009.
-It is anterior to OpenDR and is to my knowledge the first differentiable renderer to appear in the literature.
+It is anterior to OpenDR and is to my knowledge the first differentiable renderer that deals with vertices displacements to appear in the literature.
-It renders a set of triangles with a texture that is bilinearly interpolated and shaded or with interpolated RGB colours.
+It renders a set of triangles with either a texture that is bilinearly interpolated and shaded or with interpolated RGB colours.
 In contrast with most renderers, the intensity of each pixel in the rendered image is continuous and differentiable with respect to the vertices positions even along occlusion boundaries.
 This is achieved by using a differentiable antialiasing method called *Discontinuity-Edge-Overdraw* [3] that progressively blends the colour of the front triangle with the back triangle along occlusion boundaries, using a linear combination of the front and back triangles with a mixing coefficient that varies continuously as the reprojected vertices move in the image (see [1,2] for more details).
 This allows us to capture the effect of change of visibility along occlusion boundaries in the gradient of the loss in a principled manner by simply applying the chain rule of derivatives to our differentiable rendering function.
 Note that this code does not provide explicitly the sparse Jacobian of the rendering function (where each row would correspond to the color intensity of a pixel of the rendered image, like done in [4]) but it provides the vector-Jacobian product operator, which corresponds to the backward function in PyTorch.

 This can be used to do efficient analysis-by-synthesis computer vision by minimizing the function E that corresponds to the sum or the squared pixel intensities differences between a rendered image and a reference observed image I<sub>o</sub> with respect to the scene parameters we aim to estimate.